About the European Family Conference

 The EFC schedule will include workshops for the whole family to participate in together.
 There will not be separate meetings only for children.

 An EFC T-shirt is included in the registration fee only for children who are paying full price (i.e. for full-sized meals).
-For other children, T-shirts will need to be purchased separately through the registration form.
+For children paying less than full price, T-shirts may be purchased separately through the registration form.

 Children are the responsibility of their parents/guardians at all times.